- Go Hiking

 |Park Description:|| |

 Located within the boundaries of the Delaware Water Gap National Recreation Area, Worthington State Forest contains some of the most rugged terrain in the state.
-Comprising the southern part of the Kittatinny Ridge, the state forest extends approximately seven miles along the ridge and includes 6,584 acres.
+Comprising the southern part of the Kittatinny Ridge, the state forest extends approximately seven miles along the ridge.
 Among the forest's features is a glacial lake, Sunfish Pond.

-At the southern end of the forest is the Dunnfield Creek Natural Area.
+At the southern end of the forest is the Dunnfield Creek Natural Area [1,085 acres].
 The creek tumbles over a waterfall on its way from Mount Tammany to the Delaware River.

 |Trails Overview:|| |